 Why you should go into business with Quay Arts

-Quay Arts is now actively pursuing new businesses opportunities with companies keen to be associated with some of the biggest names in the arts world.
-If you already suspect your organisation would benefit from being in business with Quay Arts, you can start the conversation by sending us an email right now.
+Quay Arts is now actively pursuing new businesses opportunities with companies keen to be associated with the arts world.
+If you think your organisation would benefit from being in business with Quay Arts, you can start a conversation by sending us an email right now.

-The Centre’s partnership with Wighlink helps promote Quay Arts to the millions of tourists who visit the island each year.
+For example, our partnership with Wightlink helps promote Quay Arts to the millions of tourists who visit the island each year.
 Imagine what your business could achieve with that level of exposure.

 An introduction to Quay Arts

 Quay Arts is the central creative hub for artists and communities on the Isle of Wight.
 It is based in two listed harbour-side buildings in the heart of Newport, by the River Medina.

 Open daily, hosting over 96,000 visits a year, Quay Arts is the only multi-purpose venue and professional gallery on the Island.
 An outstanding programme of events comprises theatre, music, comedy and visual arts, including activities on and off site.
 Courses and workshops take place at Jubilee Stores, and the artist studios provide opportunities for professional artists on the Island to develop their skills and showcase their talents.